replicatedhq/replicated-docs/docs/enterprise/gitops-workflow.md

         </tr>
         <tr>
           <td>Path</td>
-          <td>Enter the folder name in the repository where the application deployment file will be stored.
+          <td>Enter the folder name in the repository where the application deployment file will be committed.
 If you leave this field blank, the Replicated app manager creates a folder for you.
 However, the best practice is to manually create a folder in the repository labeled with the application name and dedicated for the deployment file only.</td>
           </tr>
       </table>